 Requirements before going to court for parenting orders

-Except when filing consent orders, when starting court proceedings, separated parents must file a family dispute resolution certificate with their application, proving they have attended (or attempted) to resolve the matter amicably with the assistance of a family dispute resolution practitioner.
+Except when filing consent orders, when starting court proceedings, separated parents must file a family dispute resolution certificate with their application.
+This certificate proves they have attended (or attempted) to resolve the matter amicably with the assistance of a family dispute resolution practitioner.

-A family dispute resolution certificate is NOT required when it can be established that:
+A family dispute resolution certificate is unneeded with proof that:

-- there has been abuse of the child by one of the parties to the proceedings or risk of abuse;
+- There has been an abuse of the child by one of the parties to the proceedings or risk of abuse;

-- there has been family violence by one of the parties or risk of family violence;
+- There has been family violence by one of the parties or a threat of family violence;

-- the order which has been contravened is not more than 12 months old; and
+- The contravened order is not more than 12 months old; and

 Mandatory pre-action steps

-The parties must comply with their duty of full and frank disclosure which may include but is not limited to, providing copies of all information relevant to the issues in dispute which may include medical reports, school reports, letters, drawings and photographs.
+The parties must fully and frankly disclose, which may involve providing all information relevant to the disputed issues, including medical reports, school reports, letters, drawings, and photographs.

-Documents may not be used for any purpose other than to resolve or determine the dispute for which it was disclosed.
+Documents must only serve to resolve or determine the dispute to which its disclosure relates.
 There is an implied undertaking by all parties to that effect.

 Participation in dispute resolution

 To get started, separated parents should invite the other parent to participate in dispute resolution.
-Further information is available at the Family Relationships website.
+Further information is available on the Family Relationships website.

-The parents must agree on a dispute resolution service and make a genuine effort to resolve the dispute by participating in dispute resolution.
+The parents must agree on a dispute resolution service and genuinely try to resolve the dispute by participating in dispute resolution.

-If the matter settles at the dispute resolution conference, consent orders can be made to finalise what was agreed between the parents.
+When the matter settles at the dispute resolution conference, consent orders can finalise the agreement between the parents.

 Family violence and other risks – The Lighthouse Project

-The Lighthouse Project is a program available in some registries to assist families that have experienced family violence and other safety risks to navigate the family law system.
+The Lighthouse Project is a program available in some registries to assist families that have experienced family violence and other safety risks in navigating the family law system.
 It will operate in the Adelaide, Brisbane and Parramatta registries.